Fee-Help Loan and SA-Help

 Students who withdraw from subjects or programs after the census date for that semester will not be eligible for remission of the SA-HELP debt or refunds of fees already paid.

-Higher Degree by Research students, Student for a Semester participants and most staff who are studying are exempt from paying the Student Activities Fee.
+Students enrolled in Higher Degree by Research, 4th and 5th year Medical Program, online programs, Student for a Semester, and most staff who are studying, are exempt from paying the Student Activities Fee.

 Exemption can also be related to a program of study where a student will not be required to be on campus for the semester, for example a clinical placement, full-time external studies, approved exchange program or approved externships.
 In these cases, students may apply to the Director, Student and Academic Services for an exemption.
 Applications must be made in writing by the census date for the semester using the application for exemption from Student Activities Fee form.